-(b) The application shall include the following information:

-(1) Company name and address.

-(2) Descriptive information as follows:

-(A) A description of the nature and location of the proposed construction or modification.

-(B) The design capacity and typical operating schedule of the proposed construction or modification.

-(C) A description of the source and the emissions unit or units comprising the source.

-(D) A description of any emission control equipment, including design specifications.

-(3) A schedule for construction or modification of the source.

-(4) Information on the nature and amount of pollutants to be emitted and any other information determined by the commissioner as necessary to demonstrate compliance with the ambient air quality standards.

-(5) Each application shall be signed by an authorized individual, unless otherwise noted, whose signature constitutes an acknowledgement that the applicant assumes the responsibility of assuring that the source, emissions unit or units, or emission control equipment will be constructed and will operate in compliance with all applicable state air pollution control rules and the requirements of the CAA.
-Such signature shall constitute affirmation that the statements in the application are true and complete, as known at the time of completion of the application, and shall subject the applicant to liability under state laws forbidding false or misleading statements.

-(c) Upon receipt of the information requested, the commissioner shall make a final determination within the time period described under 326 IAC 2-1.1-8.

-(d) If the commissioner finds an application submitted in accordance with this rule to be incomplete, the commissioner shall mail a notice of deficiency to the applicant that specifies the portions of the application that:

-(1) do not contain adequate information for the commissioner to process the application; or
+- (b) The application shall include the following information: - (1) Company name and address. - (2) Descriptive information as follows: - (A) A description of the nature and location of the proposed construction or modification. - (B) The design capacity and typical operating schedule of the proposed construction or modification. - (C) A description of the source and the emissions unit or units comprising the source. - (D) A description of any emission control equipment, including design specifications. - (3) A schedule for construction or modification of the source. - (4) Information on the nature and amount of pollutants to be emitted and any other information determined by the commissioner as necessary to demonstrate compliance with the ambient air quality standards. - (5) Each application shall be signed by an authorized individual, unless otherwise noted, whose signature constitutes an acknowledgement that the applicant assumes the responsibility of assuring that the source, emissions unit or units, or emission control equipment will be constructed and will operate in compliance with all applicable state air pollution control rules and the requirements of the CAA.
+Such signature shall constitute affirmation that the statements in the application are true and complete, as known at the time of completion of the application, and shall subject the applicant to liability under state laws forbidding false or misleading statements. - (c) Upon receipt of the information requested, the commissioner shall make a final determination within the time period described under 326 IAC 2-1.1-8. - (d) If the commissioner finds an application submitted in accordance with this rule to be incomplete, the commissioner shall mail a notice of deficiency to the applicant that specifies the portions of the application that: - (1) do not contain adequate information for the commissioner to process the application; or - (2) are not consistent with applicable law or rules.

 The applicant shall forward the required additional information to the commissioner, or request additional time for providing the information, within sixty (60) days of receipt of the notice of deficiency.
 If the additional information is not submitted within sixty (60) days, or the additional time provided by the commissioner, the application may be denied in accordance with IC 13-15-4-9.

-(Air Pollution Control Division; 326 IAC 2-5.5-3; filed Nov 25, 1998, 12:13 p.m.: 22 IR 1012; readopted filed Oct 22, 2004, 10:35 a.m.: 28 IR 793; readopted filed Aug 25, 2010, 2:42 p.m.: 20100922-IR-326100394BFA)
+(Air Pollution Control Division; 326 IAC 2-5.5-3; filed Nov 25, 1998, 12:13 p.m.: 22 IR 1012; readopted filed Oct 22, 2004, 10:35 a.m.: 28 IR 793; readopted filed Aug 25, 2010, 2:42 p.m.: 20100922-IR-326100394BFA; readopted filed Jun 6, 2016, 11:48 a.m.: 20160706-IR-326160140BFA)